Financial Position of an Individual or Business

 • analyze and interpret the information for decision-making

 All businesses are required by law to keep accounting records.
-Canada Revenue Agency (CRA) requires income tax returns for all companies.
-Also, the Harmonized Sales Tax (HST) needs to be recorded and paid on a quarterly basis.
+Canada Revenue Agency (CRA) requires income tax returns to be filed for all companies.
+Also, the Harmonized Sales Tax (HST) collected needs to be recorded and paid back to the government on a quarterly basis.

 Most companies will produce the following: